- Dave Cottenie

 Return on Investment 3

 Easily the most difficult aspect of a Toronto Maple Leafs game is the cost.
-According to the 2019 Fan Cost Index, the Maple Leafs are the second most expensive NHL experience in the league behind only the New York Rangers.
+According to the 2022 Fan Cost Index, the Maple Leafs are the most expensive NHL experience in the league.
 The Maple Leafs are a difficult ticket to get, but the advent of the secondary ticket market makes availability easier, at a cost.
 Standard ticket prices begin at over $100 with those annoying fees from Ticketmaster.
 An astute shopper can find deals at better prices, but it is going to take some work, and probably a significant Maple Leafs losing streak.
 Concession prices are on the high side and parking, although cheaper than it once was, is going to cost probably at least $20.
-Where the FCI has the Maple Leafs cost at $617, one must muse that the Maple Leafs are going with a “once in a lifetime” pricing model, similar to many NFL experiences.
+Where the FCI has the Maple Leafs cost at $697, one must muse that the Maple Leafs are going with a “once in a lifetime” pricing model, similar to many NFL experiences.
 Although the Maple Leafs production team are doing everything they can to make a Leafs game the best experience possible, it is almost impossible to make up the return on such a significant investment.

 An extra mark for the change in fortunes for the Leafs on the ice.
 They are once again in a relevant position in the Toronto sports scene.